How Can I Get a Copy of My Criminal Record Online?

 The various terms that are used on a RAP sheet are another common source of confusion.
 Some of the most common RAP sheet abbreviations are discussed below.

-Individuals with the question: How do I know if I have been charged with a crime? will have a few options available.
+Individuals with the question: How do I know if I’ve been implicated in a crime? will have a few options available.
 Although individuals should be notified by mail or in person in regard to any criminal charges being filed, it is also possible to learn about criminal charges by performing a background check on yourself.
 This can quickly be done using the search bar at the top of this page or using any of the methods listed above.

-The confusing legal process will leave many people wondering how to find out if criminal charges are filed.
+The confusing legal process will leave many people wondering how can I ascertain if charges have been initiated against me.
 If charges have been officially filed there will be court documents relating to these charges.
 Individuals can access any of these documents through the court where it was filed or by performing a background check on themselves.

 Use the list below to find out how to request a background check with the state police.